Memphis and Saqqara

 Pyramid of Djoser © Charles James Sharp

 Memphis and Saqqara together make a popular excursion from Cairo.
-There isn't much in the way of entertainment, dining, or accommodation at these sites, however, so most visitors take a day trip while staying in the capital.
+There isn't much in the way of entertainment, dining, or accommodation at these sites, however, so most visitors don't overnight.